Gauri-Bharsakale/healthcare-seva-net/README.md

-# 🏥 CareConnect - Unified Health Management System
+# 🏥 SevaHealth - Unified Health Management System

-CareConnect is a unified healthcare management web application built using **React** and **Firebase**.
+SevaHealth is a unified healthcare management web application built using **React** and **Firebase**.
 It connects **Doctors**, **Patients**, and **NGOs** on one platform for efficient medical record management, communication, and service coordination.

 ---